 Beijing reports 2 new local COVID-19 infections

-BEIJING, June 23 (Xinhua) -- Beijing reported two new locally-transmitted COVID-19 infections in Dongcheng District during the first 15 hours of Thursday, local authorities said.
+BEIJING, June 26 (Xinhua) -- Beijing reported two new locally transmitted COVID-19 infections during the first 15 hours of Sunday, according to local authorities.

-Both cases were asymptomatic carriers detected among those quarantined for observation, said Liu Xiaofeng, deputy head of the Beijing municipal disease prevention and control center, at a press conference on Thursday.
+Both the new infections were reported among those quarantined for observation, said Liu Xiaofeng, deputy head of the Beijing municipal disease prevention and control center, at a press conference on Sunday afternoon.

-As of 3 p.m.
-Thursday, authorities in Dongcheng District had traced 194 close contacts and sub-close contacts.
+From June 9 to 3 p.m.
+Sunday, the city reported 396 COVID-19 infections in 14 districts and the Beijing Economic-Technological Development Area.

 Photos